 Established in 2002 and fostering research and writing on the mediating role that print has played in American culture since 1876, this series considers the impact of newspapers, books, periodicals, advertising, and ephemera, with special attention to populations on the margins of mainstream media.
 Prior to 2015, this series was called Print Culture History in Modern America.

-Please send all inquiries simultaneously to James P. Danky, Christine Pawley, and Adam R. Nelson.
+Please send all inquiries simultaneously to James P. Danky, Christine Pawley, Adam R. Nelson and UW Press Editorial Director Gwen Walker.

 Joseph Salmons and James P. Leary, Series Editors